eciggaar/devops-workshop/openshift/3-Pipelines.md

     $ ./create-pipeline.sh
     ```

-  This script creates the pipeline resources, tasks and the pipeline itself -- all in the `jfall-workshop` project.
+  This script creates the pipeline resources, tasks and the pipeline itself -- all in the `devops-workshop` project.
 The output should be similar to:

 ```
 ==> **************************************************
 ==>
-==> Create JFall 2020 workshop pipeline
+==> Create DevOps workshop pipeline
 ==>
 ==> **************************************************